aptfxx/aptfxx/README.md

-# Hi there, I'm nalas!!
+# Hi there, I'm aptitude!!
 I'm a 17 year old developer who started on Roblox, and looking forward to advancing my knowledge to other languages.
 I'm "experienced" at using linux.
-That means that I know what to do if a terminal was placed in front of my face and told to transfer the files from one HDD to another.
+That means that I know what to do if a terminal was placed in front of my face and told to transfer the files from one drive to another.

 ### What have I done?
 I've made quite a few projects!
+As you can see, im shit at keeping things in life for long

 🟢 - Online // 🟠 - Not Maintained // 🔴 - Offline/Deprecated